-If you’re an avid podcast listener and a student of Stoicism, you’re probably always on the look out for some good Stoicism podcasts to plug into.
+If you’re an avid podcast listener and a student of the Stoics, you’re probably always on the look out for good Stoicism podcasts to plug into.

 If you’re not familiar with them, podcasts are a great way to absorb information when reading isn’t convenient.
 That could be while driving, while working out, or any time in general if you just don’t happen to like reading.

 So, when you need a quick dose of Stoicism but don’t have your copy of Meditations close by then a good podcast show might be what you need.

 Luckily there are plenty out there so here’s a compilation of the best ones in no particular order!

 The Practical Stoic Podcast

 As the name suggests, The Practical Stoic Podcast features the most practical advice from the ancient Stoic philosophers.
-Having that focus is great for the listener – if people just getting into Stoicism are anything like I was when I first started then they’re looking for practical advice that relates to their own lives.
+Having that focus is great for the listener.
+If you’re like I was when I first got into Stoicism then you’re looking for the most actionable advice that relates to your own life.

 Simon was recently featured in an interview on The Daily Stoic.
 He has also interviewed amazing guests on his own show, including Massimo Pigliucci, Donald Robertson and Ryan Holiday, who have all written books on Stoicism.

 Stoic Solutions Podcast